-In 1992 the membership unanimously voted to create a perpetual trophy for “Grower of the Year” in the name of Larry Blomquist, who passed away in 1991.
+In 1992 the membership unanimously voted to create a perpetual trophy for “Grower of the Year” in the name of Lloyd Blomquist, who passed away in 1991.

 In 1994 the club first participated in the Hilo Orchid Show with a table display and continued to participate each year henceforth.
 During that time members have received AOS awards for their plants and the club has received awards for its displays.